sangcu/build99.com/page-views/blog/_contents/1_doing-performance-review-in-the-wrong-way.md

 Our vision of yLeader (a product of yLambda company) is to build automation tools for leaders to connect them with their team members effortlessly.
 By defining a goal for each team member and mechanism to collect activities, feedback, achievements during review period to help leaders coaching their members better, closer.

-Helping your people succeed is the top priority as a leader.
+As a leader, your reputation and your ability to help your people succeed is correlation.
 Enjoy free access the tool at [https://leader.ylambda.com](https://leader.ylambda.com)